Verizon Updates: Samsung Galaxy S6, S6 Edge, S5, Note 5, HTC 10 & More Receive Latest Security Patch

 “We want to make sure you can contact family, first responders, and emergency medical professionals during the holiday travel season.
 However, we urge you to stop using your Note7, upgrade it to another device, and return the Note7 to us.”

-Other members of the big four carriers — T-Mobile, AT&T and Sprint — all agreed to release the Samsung Galaxy Note 7 update.
+Other members of the big four carriers — T-Mobile, AT&T, and Sprint — all agreed to release the Samsung Galaxy Note 7 update.
 T-Mobile is the first one to send it out (December 27) while AT&T will roll out the firmware same day as Verizon.
 As for Sprint customers, the Note 7 update is scheduled to arrive beginning January 8.

 [Featured Image by Joe Raedle/Getty Images]